Narender Singh Yadav: Everest climbs and controversy

 The Indian government announced that Yadav would be conferred with the Tenzing Norgay National Adventure Award in August 2020 for his mountaineering career.
 This reignited scrutiny after pictures of his purported summit were posted online by the Nepali-language newspaper Kantipur in an article pointing out discrepancies such as a lack of tube for his oxygen mask and an absence of reflections in his climbing sunglasses, and suggested he had used another photo and digitally manipulated it to produce the resulting image.
 This eventually led to numerous Indian climbers agreeing with this assessment on social media and calling for the revocation of the award for Yadav.
 Eventually, the award was cancelled as Yadav was practicing for the ceremony, and an officer made him return the commemorative jacket that he had already been given.
 This also prompted an investigation by the Nepalese government, which concluded in February 2021.
 It found that Yadav had falsified evidence and lied about reaching the peak, concluding with a ruling that banned him from Everest for six years backdated to start from his claimed summit date of 20 May 2016.

 Yadav, who continues to insist that his 2016 attempt was legitimate, said that he and his parents faced humiliation from other people in his village.
 He decided to climb Everest again, training for two years amidst the restrictions introduced to deal with the COVID-19 pandemic.
 In April 2022, he returned to Nepal as the leader of the "Azadi Ka Amrit Mahotsav Fastest Everest Expedition 2022".
 He acquired a permit and was able to fly directly to Everest Base Camp the day after his ban expired.
 After climbing for six days, he successfully summited Everest on the morning of May 27.
-This time, measures were taken by the organisers to ensure that there was an abundance of evidence for his ascent, such as sending two guides instead of the usual one and taking numerous photos and videos.
+This time, measures were taken by the organisers to ensure that evidence was abundant for his ascent, such as sending two guides instead of the usual one and taking numerous photos and videos.
 The tourism department of Nepal recorded and certified that he had summited Everest on 1 June 2022.